07 Nov 2016 More Than Compassionate Use Is On The Horizon

 In effect, Congress legalized medical marijuana in those states that enacted medical marijuana legislation by defunding the Department of Justice’s ability to move against medical marijuana in those states.

 Section 538 was put to the test in federal court in California in the case of United States v.
 Marin Alliance for Medical Marijuana, N.D.
 Cal.
 Case No. C98-00086 CRB.
 The Marin Alliance for Medical Marijuana (“MAMM”) is a medical marijuana dispensary based in Marin County.
 The Department of Justice moved to enjoin it from operating, and the district court, recognizing the preeminence of the Supremacy Clause, granted the injunction.
 After Congress passed section 538, MAMM moved to dissolve the injunction, and the Department of Justice opposed that effort.
 The district court granted MAMM’s motion and dissolved the injunction.
 In so ruling, the court focused on the policy choice that Congress had made: “The Court’s only task is to interpret and apply Congress’ policy choices, as articulated in legislation.
-And in this instance, Congress dictated in Section 538 that it intended to prohibit the Department of Justice from expending funds in connection with the enforcement of any law that interferes with California’s ability to [implement its medical marijuana laws].”
+And in this instance, Congress dictated in Section 538 that it intended to prohibit the Department of Justice from expending funds in connection with the enforcement of any law that interferes with California’s ability to .”
 As for the Department of Justice’s arguments in opposition, the district court was withering: “The Government’s contrary reading so tortures the plain meaning of the statute that it must be quoted to ensure credible articulation.”

 Notwithstanding the district court’s remarks, the Department of Justice has appealed the decision to the Ninth Circuit.